 To demonstrate necessary scholarly independence, the student must submit to the supervisory committee a finished dissertation (introduction, literature review, method, results, discussion, references, tables/figures, appendices, plus a general introduction and conclusion if the dissertation consists of multiple studies) and must defend the accuracy and quality of the entire document.
 The major advisor will determine when the dissertation and the student are ready for the formal defense.
 Similar to the dissertation prospectus, members of the committee need at least two weeks to review your finished dissertation, and it is important to plan well in advance to manage scheduling conflicts among committee members.
 For the dissertation final defense, the student must present the dissertation and orally defend it before the supervisory committee.
 All committee members and the student must attend the entire defense in real time either by being physically present or participating via distance technology (e.g., Zoom or Teams).
 A grade of “pass” for the dissertation defense requires at least a majority approval of the committee members.
 Both in-person defenses (dissertation prospectus defense and dissertation final defense) should be scheduled for at least 90 minutes.

-Doctoral students must enroll in Dissertation EDP 6980 and Dissertation Defense EDP 8981 through the EPLS Department (see Tina Johnson).
+Doctoral students must enroll in Dissertation EDP 6980, Doct Dissertation Prospectus EDP 8982 (effective January 2027), and Dissertation Defense EDP 8981 through the EPLS Department (see Tina Johnson).

 Recommended Timetable